LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{aligned}$$
 </div>

 Proof.
-The proof is an instructive way of using a partition of unity to piece together a local result (in this case, Theorem [3](#local)) to get a global one.
+The proof is an instructive way of using a partition of unity to piece together a local result (in this case Theorem [3](#local)) to get a global one.
 Let $\epsilon >0$ and consider an open covering
 $\left\\{V\U i\right\\}\U {i=0}^\infty$ of $U$ with $V\U 0 =\emptyset$ and